arunmr1980/aws-email-service/README.md

 }
 ```

+#### Field Definitions

-> client_ref_transaction_key: Any reference key client choose to send.
+- client_ref_transaction_key: Any reference key client choose to send.
 This can be used later for retrieving logs or status.
 Optional
-> transaction_key: A unique transaction key client may want to send to identify this request.
+- transaction_key: A unique transaction key client may want to send to identify this request.
 Optional
-> from: From address of the email.
+- from: From address of the email.
 Required
-> partner_key: Partner key for the partner configuration.
+- partner_key: Partner key for the partner configuration.
 Required
-> client_key: Client key in case partner support multiple clients.
+- client_key: Client key in case partner support multiple clients.
 Optional
-> title: Subject line of the email.
+- title: Subject line of the email.
 Required
-> body_html: Email content as html.
+- body_html: Email content as html.
 Either of body_html or body_text is required
-> body_text: Email content as text.
+- body_text: Email content as text.
 Either of body_html or body_text is required
-> to_addresses: List of to addresses
+- to_addresses: List of to addresses
-> attachments: List of attachments
+- attachments: List of attachments

 #### To address fields
-> email: Email address of the recipient.
+- email: Email address of the recipient.
 Required

 #### Attachment fields
-> name: Name of the attachment file
+- name: Name of the attachment file
-> file_key: File key of the file in S3
+- file_key: File key of the file in S3

 ## Installation and setup